 We believe that adopting these proposed amendments would increase the quantity of shareholder proposals but not necessarily their overall quality.
-We therefore question whether the proposal aligns with the exclusions' policy purpose.
+Consequently, any cost increases for shareholders and companies may not be accompanied by improved company performance.
+We therefore question whether the proposal aligns with the exclusions' policy underpinnings.
 The SEC's own economic analysis expressly avoids opining on whether the proposed changes would be "value-enhancing," which severely undermines the case for adopting these proposed amendments.

-In the absence of a more thorough analysis and support for the amendments, the SEC should not proceed with this proposal.
-Instead, the SEC should assess comprehensively how both the 2020 rule amendments and the staff's 2021 guidance have affected the quantity and quality of shareholder approvals.
-The SEC and public stakeholders then would be in a better position to evaluate the costs and benefits of re-calibration of these or other rule provisions.
+We therefore recommend that the SEC not adopt this proposal.
+Instead, the SEC first should assess comprehensively how both the 2020 rule amendments and the staff's 2021 guidance have affected the quantity and quality of shareholder proposals.
+The SEC and participants in the proxy system then would be better positioned to evaluate the costs and benefits of re-calibration of these or other rule provisions.